smudge-js/smudge/docs/_posts/2018-03-21-brick-test.md

 poster_image: /media/brick/brick_render.png
 ---

 I just finished a major refactoring pass on smudge.
-There are still some things that really want to do, but I'm going to do some user testing before the next round of refactoring and feature additions.
+There are still some things that I really want to do, but I'm going to do some user testing before the next round of refactoring and feature additions.

 I wanted to build out a more complicated example after the refactoring to make sure things work together and to identify any major pain points in the API, so I built this brick wall.
 <br/><br/>